catharinadepari/catharinadepari.github.io/resume.md

 >#####  Department of Architecture [private university, founded in 1965] <br> B.A.
 (1997-2005)<br>
 *[Universitas Atma Jaya Yogyakarta](http://www.uajy.ac.id/program-studi/sarjana/program-studi-arsitektur/)*<br>

-- *Best Final Project* for Undergraduate Thesis in Academic Year of 2005
+- *Best Final Project Awardee* for Undergraduate Thesis at UAJY in Academic Year of 2004/2005
 - *Participant* of the UAJY's Community Development Program in Godean, DIY

 **Inspirational Quote**